 Subsequent to completion of the Audit Committee's investigation, the Company evaluated its accounting practices surrounding consignment inventory and consignment revenue.
 Based on that evaluation, the Company determined that for certain volume supply agreements with our customers, not all of the revenue recognition criteria prescribed by U.S. GAAP and Staff Accounting Bulletin No. 104 had been met at the time revenue was recorded.
 Specifically, the Company misapplied the guidance when assessing the terms of these agreements with respect to when title and risk of loss transfers to our customers.
 As a result, the Company determined that certain sales previously recognized did not qualify for revenue recognition in the periods in which they were recognized.
-The Company has evaluated the impact of the errors on both a quantitative and qualitative basis under the guidance of ASC 250-Accounting Changes and Error Corrections and determined that the errors did not have a material impact to the previously issued consolidated financial statements.
+The Company evaluated the impact of the errors on both a quantitative and qualitative basis under the guidance of Financial Accounting Standard Board's Accounting Standard Codification ("ASC") 250, Accounting Changes and Error Corrections and determined that the errors did not have a material impact to the previously issued consolidated financial statements.
 Accordingly, previously issued financial statements for fiscal years 2013 and 2012 have not been revised or restated.
-Further, the

-Company has assessed the control implications and concluded that the deficiency constituted a material weakness in internal control over financial reporting (refer to Item 9A for additional information).
+The Company assessed the control implications and concluded that the deficiency constituted a material weakness in internal control over financial reporting for the fiscal year 2014.